 The coolant temperature sensor or CTS has a sensing probe and an electrical connector.
 Most CTS sensors a negative temperature coefficient type which means as the temperature increases, the resistance will decrease.
 The CTS can be a two-pin type or a three-pin type depending on the make of the vehicle.

 The coolant temperature sensor is located near the thermostat housing.
 It will turn on the radiator fan if the coolant on the radiator side is at a high temperature.
 With the help of the radiator, the hot coolant will release its heat into the atmosphere.
 At the same, time the cold coolant received from the radiator will start to absorb the heat from the engine for the next cycle.

 5. Coolant (Antifreeze and Water)

-The coolant (which is a mix between antifreeze and water) is a liquid which travels in inside the cooling system hoses and pipes and has a function to remove the excess heat from the engine and keep it from overheating.
+The coolant (which is a mix between antifreeze and water) is a liquid that travels inside the cooling system hoses and pipes and has the function to remove the excess heat from the engine and keep it from overheating.